slkarsh/swapi-trivia/README.md

 <img width="1440" src="https://user-images.githubusercontent.com/48811985/66860190-3bd04980-ef7c-11e9-9eb3-9df410330588.png">

-## To Use
+## How to use

-`git clone` this repository
+1. `git clone` this repository

-Run `npm install` to install all dependencies require for the app
+2. Run `npm install` to install the required dependencies for this app

-Run `npm start` to launch the program from your command line, and have fun!
+3. Run `npm start` to start the server from your command line
+4. Have fun!

 ## Learning goals